-The TOE also supports Microsoft SharePoint (flow MFP models only) and remote file systems for the storing of scanned documents.
+The TOE supports Microsoft SharePoint and remote file systems for the storing of scanned documents.
 The TOE uses IPsec with X.509v3 certificates to protect the communications and to mutually authenticate to SharePoint and the remote file systems.
 For remote file system connectivity, the TOE supports the File Transfer Protocol (FTP) and the Common Internet File System (CIFS) protocol.
 (SharePoint is HTTP-based.)
-The product is capable of encrypting stored document files according to the Adobe PDF specification.
+The product is also capable of encrypting scanned documents according to the Adobe PDF specification.

-The TOE can be used to email scanned documents or received faxes.
-The TOE supports protected communications between the TOE and Simple Mail Transfer Protocol (SMTP) gateways.
-It uses IPsec with X.509v3 certificates to protect the communications and to mutual authenticate with the SMTP gateway.
-The product is capable of encrypting email according to the S/MIME specification.
+The TOE can be used to email scanned documents.
+It supports protected communications between the TOE and Simple Mail Transfer Protocol (SMTP) gateways.
+It uses IPsec with X.509v3 certificates to protect the communications and to mutually authenticate with the SMTP gateway.
 The TOE can only protect unencrypted email up to the SMTP gateway.
 It is the responsibility of the Operational Environment to protect emails from the SMTP gateway to the email's destination.
 Also, the TOE can only send emails; it does not accept inbound emails.